Last Updated: 10/7/2022 | October 7th, 2022

 Another option for a cultural show in Rotorua is Mitai Maori Village.
 It’s the same sort of experience, and most people say it’s just as good as Tamaki.
-Tickets are a little cheaper at 118 NZD per person.
+Until the pandemic ends, however, they will also be limiting performances.

 If you can’t make it to Rotorua, The Museum of New Zealand Te Papa Tongarewa in Wellington is another great place to learn more about the history and culture of the Maori.

 No visit to New Zealand would be complete without spending some time learning about the Maori, their history, and their culture.
 They are inextricably linked to the past, present, and future of New Zealand.
 The more you can learn about them, the more depth and understanding you’ll have about the country itself.